apache/cloudstack-documentation/source/upgrading/upgrade/_customisation_warnings.rst

 CloudStack is put through extensive regression testing during a release cycle, however the numerous 3rd party integrations which are available cannot all be tested by the community nor indeed may the community know about many of them.
-Therefore it is essential that you verfy that your integrations will continue to work after an upgrade through thorough testing and checking with the vendor/supplier of your integrations.
+Therefore it is essential that you verify that your integrations will continue to work after an upgrade through thorough testing and checking with the vendor/supplier of your integrations.